septwong/markdown-syntax/README_en.md

 ## Contact Author

-For any questions, please contact septwong@foxmail.com
+If you have any questions, please raise an issue or contact us at [septwong@foxmail.com](mailto:septwong@foxmail.com).
 **🎉 Enjoy!**